Music, Art, Sleep Creativity, Sex, and Love

 Research is needed in certain areas to help understand consciousness.

 Music, art, sleep, sex, and love are experience sources that, if properly understood in terms of neural network functionality, could greatly elucidate the understanding of consciousness.

 Music As Neural Network Resonance, Stimulating the Limbic System

 Humans produce speech and music with sound patterns that can be partially interpreted in terms of their format representations in a sound spectrogram.
 The sound patterns are detected in human hearing and processed in the audio cortex.
-If the sound pattern is singing, or speech with a significant prosodic quality, the neural networks of the audio cortex lock into an ongoing sequence of momentary resonances, which stimulates the limbic system to generate neurotransmitters such as dopamine, thereby stimulating the nucleus accumbens and producing a sense of pleasure.
+If the sound pattern is music or speech with a significant prosodic quality, the neural networks of the audio cortex lock into (entrain) an ongoing sequence of momentary resonances, which stimulates the limbic system to generate neurotransmitters such as dopamine, thereby stimulating the nucleus accumbens and producing a sense of pleasure.
 Understanding the neural network mechanisms of the audio cortex and its relationship with the frontal cortex and hippocampus in re-exciting long-term memories could provide much insight for understanding how this neural network activity emerges as pleasurable feelings in consciousness.

 Both listener and performer should be considered and distinguished in the study of neural network activity.
 A pianist or a violinist must develop and maintain the FAPS necessary for unconscious movement control during performance.
 A listener experiences mirror neuron activity together with the limbic system.